arwes/arwes/docs/animation/animation-system.md

 will transition to `entering` at `0ms`, the second at `50ms`, the third at `100ms`, and so on.

-The first item node will enter in the flow right away when the `Secuence` enters.

 ### Props

 It receives the same props as `Energy` and the following: